 Typically, customer experience and UX professionals rely on tools like Google Analytics or Hotjar to understand what their customers are doing and feeling.
-But, making assumptions based solely on data without any qualitative or experiential information backing it up leads to a soulless, crumby experience overall.
+But making assumptions based solely on data, without any qualitative or experiential information backing it up leads to a soulless, crumby experience overall.

 When customers have committed to buying something, the worst thing that you could do is put a barrier in front of them actually purchasing or receiving the product.
-Right now, that barrier could show up as supply chain issues, shipping delays, or even bugs in your product that make the purchasing experience difficult.
+Right now, that barrier could show up as supply chain issues, problems with the website, shipping delays, or even flaws in your product that make the purchasing experience difficult.

-Take the time to understand where your purchasing process doesn’t hold up, and dedicate resources to fixing it.
+Take the time to understand where and why your purchasing process doesn’t hold up, and dedicate resources to fixing it.
 You don’t want your customers’ first experience with your brand to be memorable because of how negative it was.

 If you’re trying to provide an excellent eCommerce customer experience, you need to understand what your buyers are trying to accomplish and what their preferred way to get there is.

 This should include points of contact from every organization within the company: sales, support, marketing, and even engineering.
 Once you have this mapped out for everyone to see, you can start to tailor your experience to allow the customer to navigate the process as easily as possible.
 Take as much work out of your customers’ hands to get where they need to go, and your experience and product will feel effortless and easy.

-eCommerce customer experience designers have the tendency to think about either qualitative or quantitative data being the end-all-be-all of their metrics.
+eCommerce customer experience designers sometimes have the tendency to think about either qualitative or quantitative data as being the end-all-be-all of their metrics.
 But there are benefits to both, and they’re especially useful when you view them together.

 Different customers will care about different parts of the customer experience.
 For instance, your enterprise customers may care about getting the correct answer as quickly as possible, whereas a trial (or free) user, might just be happy to receive a personalized response.